-After considering the Investigator's Report, written submissions, if any, and other related information, the Commission will make a determination whether reasonable grounds exist to believe that unlawful educational discrimination has occurred.
+After considering the results of the Investigator's Report, and written submissions, if any, and other related information, the Commission will make a determination whether reasonable grounds exist to believe that unlawful educational discrimination has occurred.
 The Commission shall issue a Statement of Finding in support of its determination.